-Say No to scp/sftp
+Say No to scp/sftp/rsync

-In a Unix environment scp, sftp, and rsync are commonly used to copy data between hosts.
+In a Unix environment SSH-based tools like scp, sftp, and rsync are commonly used to copy data between hosts.
 While these tools work fine in a local environment, they perform poorly on a WAN.
 The openssh versions of scp and sftp have a built in 2 MB buffer that severely limits performance on a WAN.
 Even though rsync is not part of the openssh distribution, rsync typically uses ssh as transport and is therefore subject to the limitations imposed by the underlying ssh implementation.
 DO NOT USE THESE TOOLS if you need to transfer large data sets across a network path with a RTT 10ms or greater.

 The following results are typical for a cross continent path: scp and sftp are more than 100x slower than single stream http, and parallel stream tools like Globus are faster yet.